FEUP-MEIC-DS-2022/main-template/factsheets/team1.md

 ## Overall Product

-Reflect on your specific contributions to the product as perceived by a user and, in particular, on the three categories below (see Dashboard > Final result > Product).
+Reflect on your specific contributions to the product, technically and as perceived by a user, along the three dimensions below (see Dashboard > Final outcomes > Product).
 Keep each section below to a size of 40~100 words.

 ### Technical Soundness